-If we don't resolve an issue to a customer's satisfaction, complaints can be reviewed or investigated by an independent Manager, Director or the Chief Executive Officer when requested by the complainant.
+Complaints can be reviewed or investigated by an independent Senior Council Officer when requested by the complainant.

-The appropriate Manager, Director or Chief Executive Officer will advise complainants about the outcome in writing within 28 days.
+The appropriate, Senior Council Officer will advise complainants about the outcome in writing within 28 days.

-If we cannot provide a response within 28 days we will keep complainants informed about when an outcome can be provided.
+If we cannot provide a response within 28 days, we will keep complainants informed about when an outcome can be provided.